Application Process

 Do you offer observerships or externships to medical school graduates?

 No, we do not offer observerships or externships if you have already graduated medical school.
-Those still in medical school can apply for a Sub-I or away rotation here at UT Health San Antonio through the Visiting Student Application Service (VSAS).
+Those still in medical school can apply for a Sub-I or away rotation here at UT Health San Antonio through the Visiting Student Learning Opportunities (VSLO).
 International students must contact the Office of the Dean.
-The residency program does not make arrangements for observerships or externships.
+Our residency program does not make arrangements for observerships or externships.
 These experiences are neither required, nor do they confer an advantage in the holistic review of applications.

 What is your preferred method of communication?